 - significant changes to the research protocol that are approved by a University IRB (including amendments approved by expedited procedures);

 - results of IRB continuing review (including continuing review by expedited procedures);

 - change of reviewing IRB;

-- unanticipated problems involving risks to subjects or others, or serious or continuing noncompliance;
+- IRB determinations of unanticipated problems involving risks to subjects or others, or serious or continuing noncompliance;

 - suspension or termination DoD research; and

 - notification that any part of the University HRPP is under for-cause investigation by any Federal department, agency or national organization for a DoD research protocol.